vishal-vaghasiya/DialCodeKit/README.md

 ## ✨ Features

-`CountryDialCodePicker` is a simple and customizable SwiftUI component that allows users to select a country along with its dial code.
+`DialCodeKit` is a simple and customizable SwiftUI component that allows users to select a country along with its dial code.
 It provides a searchable list of countries, an index bar for quick navigation, and supports various customization options to fit your app’s design and requirements.

 **Note:** You can also add a **header icon** in `CountryDialCodePickerView` to enhance the UI.
 Here's a SwiftUI example showing how to add a leading icon next to the title in the header: